macieklamberski/frontkit/README.md

 ## Usage

 Frontline is using Grunt tasks to compile and do other processing (i.e. optimizing images, minifying CSS/JS files).
-Run `grunt` command in your project directory:
+Run `gulp` command in your project directory:

 ```
-grunt
+$ gulp
 ```

 This will boot up `watch` task that will watch for changes in files and recompile them as needed.